Scott Drew: Baylor

-The 2020-21 Baylor Bears basketball team won the school's first Big 12 regular season title, and first regular season conference title of any sort since 1950.
-They spent most of the season 2nd in the AP Poll behind Gonzaga.
-The two teams met in the 2021 NCAA Division I Men's Basketball Championship Game, where the Bears won 86–70 over the previously undefeated Bulldogs for Baylor's first ever national championship.
+In 2020–21, Drew and the Bears won the school's first Big 12 regular season title, and first regular season conference title of any sort since 1950.
+They spent most of the season No. 2 in the AP poll behind Gonzaga.
+The two teams met in the championship game, where the Bears won 86–70 over the previously undefeated Bulldogs for Baylor's first ever national championship.

 In 2022, Baylor finished tied with Kansas for first place in the Big 12.
-The Bears earned a 1 seed in the NCAA tournament but were upset in the round of 32 by UNC.
+The Bears earned a 1 seed in the NCAA tournament but were upset in the round of 32 by North Carolina.

 Personal life

 Drew is a Christian and is married to Kelly Drew.
 The couple have one daughter named Mackenzie and two sons named Peyton and Brody.

 Drew's brother, Bryce Drew, is the head coach of the Grand Canyon Antelopes men's basketball team at Grand Canyon University.